 The Dean of Students Office, along with department chairs, can assist faculty and staff in issues of classroom disruptions or other similar concerns.

 UBIT is a group of campus representatives committed to supporting students, faculty, and staff who have been affected by a bias incident.

 UW-Platteville takes issues of sexual misconduct very seriously.
-All students are held responsible for the UW-Platteville Sexual Violence and Sexual Harassment Policy.
+All students, staff, and faculty are held responsible for the UW-Platteville Sexual Violence and Sexual Harassment Policy.
 One should note that allegations of sexual misconduct can result in adjudication both from the State of Wisconsin and the University of Wisconsin-Platteville.